account931/account931-Laravel_2024_migration/README.md

 {!! $owner->first_name  !!}  unescaped thml
 {{-- This comment will not be present in the rendered HTML --}}   comment composer dump-autoload
-<p>git restore . is supported from git 2.23+ only, use git checkout . (or git checkout --compose.jso)</p>
+<p>git restore . is supported from git 2.23+ only, use git checkout . (or git checkout --compose.json)  ==== git clean -fd </p>

 ##Event/Listener
 Event/Listener => Models\Owner ($dispatchesEvents = [event/listener]), Event is bound to Listener in Providers\EventServiceProvider, app\Events\OwnerCreated & app\Listeners\SendOwnerCreatedNotification themselves.

 ## Testing (PhpUnit)
 1. create .env.testing and set 'DN_NAME_testing' there.
 Create a testing db itself, juxtapose to original DB in phpMyAdmin.i.e "laravel_2024_migration_testing"
-2. Before testing, first time ever, do migrate tables to test database (dont seed as we run them in test itself), if have issues  <code> >php artisan migrate:fresh --env=testing </code>
+2. Before testing, first time ever, do migrate tables to test database (dont seed as we run them in test itself), if have issues  <code> php artisan migrate:fresh --env=testing </code>
 3. If tests are failing, clear cache in testing environment <code> php artisan config:cache --env=testing </code>
 4. Run all tests    <code> php ./vendor/bin/phpunit </code>  OR  <code> php vendor/phpunit/phpunit/phpunit </code>  OR shortcut defined in composer.json <code>composer run-my-tests </code>